 Most of the anti-doxxing laws that are currently being passed pave the way for fining and jailing perpetrators.
 At this point, none hold the social platforms accountable, even if they may have been the sources of the doxxing information.

 Regardless, social platforms are layering these tactics to help prevent their users from experiencing doxxing.

 As we mentioned, none of these laws hold platforms accountable as the sources of doxxing materials.
 So, why bother protecting your users from doxxing?

-There are a number of reasons that companies should care about doxxing beyond legal compliance.
+There are a number of reasons that companies should care about doxxing beyond legal and regulatory compliance.
 Doxxing has caused people to leave their jobs, flee from their houses, and remove children from schools.
 Physical assaults and swatting (false police reports) have occurred as a result of doxxing.
 In an extreme case, an airplane was diverted and forced to land as the result of a doxxing event.

 Even if the consequences of current legislation are focused on the individuals that perpetrate the doxxing rather than the platforms where it happens, it is still a critical concern for platform Trust & Safety.
 Incorporating thoughtful, layered doxxing prevention strategies into Trust & Safety initiatives can help create safe online communities, protecting your audience and your brand.